Nalin-Angrish/SitemapGen/docs/sitemapgen/init.md

 # SitemapGen - Code Documentation

 ## sitemapgen/\_\_init__.py
-The main importng entry point for the library.
+The main importing entry point for the library.